Most two-bedroom homes

 make simple mistakes with their math, you shouldn't have to pay for more material

 incompetent measuring job or an outright measuring scam is to get

-several estimates from several different sources.
+several estimates from several different sources and compare side by side.
 But realize this,

 it's not easy to know which estimate is the most accurate.
 You can't assume

 the lowest estimate is the most accurate.
-This is why I
+The last thing you want is to not

 have created my own hand-picked list of locally owned Carpet Dealers.
 See

 almost all cases, if you get three free carpet estimates, you will get three

 totally different measuring results.
 This is because measuring for carpet is

 really an art-form.
 Everyone measures a little bit differently.
 For example,